pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/access-application/access-application.md

 ### Prerequisites

 * Successfully created the virtual machine, which consist of all required softwares.
+* You should have a text editor, where you can paste the commands and URLs and modify them, as per your environment.
+Then you can copy and paste the modified commands for running them in the terminal.

 ## Task 1: Access the Application through the Browser

 In this task, we access the *opdemo* application.
-We click on refresh icon to make multiple request to Application, to verify loadbalancing between two managed servers.
+We click on refresh icon to make multiple request to application, to verify loadbalancing between two managed server pods.

-1. Copy the below URL and replace *XX.XX.XX.XX* with your IP, which is populated in last lab.
+1. Copy the below URL and replace *XX.XX.XX.XX* with your IP, which you noted down in last lab.
 You can see the below output.
     ```bash
     <copy>http://XX.XX.XX.XX/opdemo/?dsname=testDatasource</copy>
     ```